nathan-lock/hr-database-mysql/README.md

 # hr-database-mysql
-Example mysql database with creation scripts, population and testing.
+Example mysql database with creation scripts, population and testing to BCNF.